dotnet/runtime/docs/design/libraries/DllImportGenerator/Pipeline.md

 ## Marshalling generators

-Each parameter and return for the method is handled by an [`IMarshallingGenerator`](../DllImportGenerator/Marshalling/MarshallingGenerator.cs) instance.
+Each parameter and return for the method is handled by an [`IMarshallingGenerator`][src-MarshallingGenerator] instance.
 The processed information for each parameter and return type is used to determine the appropriate marshalling generator for handling that type.
 Support for different types can be added in the form of new implementations of `IMarshallingGenerator`.

 The marshalling generators are responsible for generating the code for each [stage](#stages) of the stub.
-They are intended to be stateless, such that they are given all the data ([`TypePositionInfo`](../DllImportGenerator/TypePositionInfo.cs)) for which they need to generate marshalling code and the context ([`StubCodeContext`](../DllImportGenerator/StubCodeContext.cs)) under which that code should be generated.
+They are intended to be stateless, such that they are given all the data ([`TypePositionInfo`][src_TypePositionInfo]) for which they need to generate marshalling code and the context ([`StubCodeContext`][src-StubCodeContext]) under which that code should be generated.

 ## Stub code generation